GameWithPixels/DiceBootloader/README.md

 #### Nordic SDK 17

-As the time of this writing, version 17.0.2 is used, but any 17 release should work.
+As the time of writing, version 17.0.2 is used, but any 17 release should work.

 We need Nordic's library to access the Pixels microcontroller features including Bluetooth.
 Such libraries are called [SoftDevice](https://infocenter.nordicsemi.com/topic/ug_gsg_ses/UG/gsg/softdevices.html).